geoadmin/mf-chsdi3/chsdi/static/doc/source/releasenotes/index.rst

 - Announcement:
     - The BAG layer `ch.bag.zecken-lyme` will be completely removed from the BGDI services during Q4 2019.
     - The BLW layer `ch.blw.erosion-mit_bergzonen` will be completely removed from the FSDI services during Q4 2019.
+    - The `Charging points for electric cars` layer with live data about more than 2500 chargins points is now queryable via our api.

 `MAP <//map.geo.admin.ch>`__